Reforming continuous learning

 To raise the employment rate, Finland needs a supply of skilled labour.
 Continuous learning responds to the need to develop competence at different stages of people’s lives and careers.

-The reform of continuous learning examines especially the potential for upskilling, reskilling and developing competence over the course of people’s careers.
+At the end of 2020, the parliamentary group on the reform of continuous learning outlined a vision and goals for 2030, and 27 measures to achieve them.
+The reform focuses on the potential for upskilling, reskilling and developing competence over the course of people’s careers.

 Everyone develops their skills and competence during their careers.